denoland/std/http/README.md

 Middleware is a common pattern to include recurring logic done on requests and responses like deserialization, compression, validation, CORS etc.

-A middleware is a special kind of `Handler` that can pass control on to a next handler during its flow, allowing it to only solve a specific part of handling the request without needing to know about the rest.
-The next handler can also be middleware itself, enabling to build chains like this:
+A middleware is like a `Handler` except that it expects an additional parameter containing a next handler it can pass on to, allowing it to only solve a specific part of handling the request without needing to know about the rest.
+The next handler can contain middleware again, enabling to build chains like
+this:

 ```
 Request ----------------------------------------->